RaySCS/RaySCS/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=RaySCS.RaySCS)

-I am a student at the University of Illinois Chicago, pursuing my <b>B.S. in Computer Science </b>.

-I'm proud to be one of the **youngest upcoming graduates in program history**, as I'm about to complete my degree at just 19 years old in May, 2023.🎓
+I'm proud to be one of the **youngest graduates in program history** from the University of Illinois Chicago, as I just completed my B.S. degree in Computer Science at 19 years old in May, 2023.🎓

-Throughout my career, I mainly have worked in web development, mobile application development, and artificial intelligence.
-This work involved me developing various award winning iOS and Android apps, numerical simulations, and online games.
+Throughout my career, I mainly have worked in web development and mobile application development.

 <b> Most Recently</b>: I became a best-selling author📖 on Amazon through a realistic-fiction novel I published in January, 2021 about a student's journey throughout the world of high school and onto the path of technological innovation.
 Learn more <a href="https://author.rayaansiddiqi.com"> here. </a>

-<b> Currently: </b> I am powering my way through a loaded semester of interesting Computer Science classes!

 # Notable Projects